aimlfun/MiniCA/README.md

 The tool is cross-platform and works on Windows, Linux, and macOS.

-_I am using it actively in my own projects (for both SSO, REST APIs and on premise web-server)._
+_I am using it actively in my own projects (for both SSO, REST APIs and on-premise web-server)._

 ---

 ## Key Features

 - Automatic generation of Root CA + Intermediate CA certificates, with an optional random suffix for CA name to avoid collisions.
-- Easy generation of server certificates: DNS SANs / IP SANs / wildcard names.
+- Easy generation of server certificates: DNS SANs / IP SANs/wildcard names.
 - Easy generation of client certificates: UPN (User Principal Name) + PKCS#12 (.p12) export.
-- Support for both RSA (2048) or ECDSA (P‑384) key algorithms.
+- Support for both RSA (2048) and ECDSA (P‑384) key algorithms.
 - Supports Org, Org unit, Country:
   - OU and Country are applied only to end‑entity (leaf) certificates.
   - Organisation (O) is included on CA and leaf certificates.
 - Easy generation of full-chain bundle(s) including leaf (client/server) + intermediate CA + root CA (if no intermediate, just root).
-- Variable length certificate expiry.
+- Variable-length certificate expiry.
 - Built-in verification of the generated certificates, with warnings for potential issues.
 - Writes out a human-readable dump of the certificates, and a JSON summary of the generated certificate details for CI/automation.